bayinfosys/bayinfosys.github.io/02-deploy-simple-model/02-deploy-simple-model.md

 __Note__: the `Content-Type` header is required, otherwise `curl` will submit the data as a url encoded string (see [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) for details.)

-Those of you who prefer a UI can try the cool `FastAPI` feature which automatically generates documetnation for your API.
+Those of you who prefer a UI can try the cool `FastAPI` feature which automatically generates documentation for your API.
 Two are available at: `http://localhost:8000/docs` and `http://localhost:8000/redoc`.

 # Section 2: AWS Lambda Container